Pyloupy/Pylou-s-macropad/README.md

 There's also diffuser that'll be simple 1-2mm plane of white PLA, they'll be glued to the top part!

-Made with SOLIDWORKS (superior to Fusion360 :)) and it's the first time im designing piece with it (in the pas t iwas using blender ;-;), I hope it works!
+Made with SOLIDWORKS (superior to Fusion360 :)) and it's the first time im designing a piece with it (in the past i was using blender for 3d printing ;-;), I hope it works!

 ## PCB
 I used KiCad (for the first time) and i tried to make a compact and clean pcb with small reference and private jokes with my friends!